 All you need to do is take a GPS logger with you when you fly.
 Many club members use a GPS capable smart phone with a free soaring app.
-There are numerous inexpensive PDA/GPS systems, as well as very upscale soaring specific devices.
-Many of our members are using a “homemade” system combining a mini e-reader with a GPS chip and free software, that is very functional and inexpensive.
-However the club already owns a full function GPS portable logger that any member may use.
+If you have an Android phone with GPS you can use it as a logger.
+For example XCSoar is a free program that will run on many smart phones.
+Additionally there are numerous inexpensive PDA/GPS systems, as well as very upscale soaring specific devices that members are using.
+Several of our members are using a “homemade” system combining a Kobo mini e-reader with a GPS chip and free software, that is very functional and inexpensive.

 Is it that simple?

 Almost, don’t be confused by thinking it is the same procedure as the SSA badge flight requirements.
-For OLC you do not need to declare a flight, have an official observer or do any paper work before or after your flight.
-Just take your “logger” or the club’s logger with you.
-The club’s logger is self contained with a GPS and barograph built in.
-It has its own built in battery and is about the size of a small paperback book.
-The logger records your flight either to an internal memory or to a SD card inserted in the logger.
+For OLC points you do not need to declare a flight, have an official observer or do any paper work before or after your flight.
+Just take your “logger” with you when you fly.
+The logger records your flight into the devices internal memory or to a SD card .
 Turn it on and put it in the glider, go fly.

 Where and how do I have to fly, what about the rules, and what about turn points?

 Fly any place or any way you want.
 Fly like you normally do.
 There is no requirement as to what you have to do, or route to fly, or time limit, that’s up to you.
 You can use turn points if you want as a personal challenge but you don’t have to.
 Just go fly, OLC will figure out your points based on very simple rules.
 If you want to maximize your score, understanding the scoring system helps, but at first just go fly.